-Originally built as a tool to augment Tampa Power Squadrons boating safety courses, the multi vessel interactive trainer or MuVIT was developed as a low-cost and easily transportable boating simulator.
-As currently implemented, Tampa’s MuVIT platform provides a comprehensive and immersive simulated boating experience while maintaining a modest cost.
-The video screen is the largest component in the configuration; the wheel and control panel/throttles can be packed into one small rolling case, the CPU is a commodity laptop.
+Originally built as a tool to enhance Tampa Power Squadrons boating safety courses, the multi-vessel interactive trainer or MuVIT was developed as a low-cost and easily transported boating skills trainer.
+As currently implemented, Tampa’s MuVIT platform provides a full featured simulated boating experience while maintaining a modest cost.
+The video screen is typically the largest component.
+The wheel and control panel/throttles can be packed into one small rolling case.
+The CPU is a commodity laptop.
 MuVIT fits very comfortably in the rear seat of a compact car.

-The MuVIT platform comes with 70 preinstalled scenarios.
+The MuVIT platform comes with 70 installed scenarios.
 These missions are predefined as to the activity to be performed and the criteria for success.
-Additionally with the Free Roam and Custom Mission features the ability to create your own scenarios as well as downloading scenarios which others have created.

 Having larger vessels available allows for the creation of scenarios which require interaction with large commercial vessels.
-Port of Tampa is a major port in the Gulf of Mexico thus the addition of commercial traffic to custom scenarios helps the students learn how to handle such situations.
+The Port of Tampa is a major port in the Gulf of Mexico thus the addition of commercial traffic aids in learning how to handle such situations.

-In the Free Roam mode the instructor would select the locale, vessel type and the operating environment.
-The current platform supports 24 vessels from a jetski to a supertanker which can operate in 14 locales in varying weather conditions from calm to stormy.
+In Free Roam mode the instructor would select the locale, vessel type and the operating environment.
+The current platform supports 24 vessels from a jetski to a supertanker.
+These can operate in 14 locations in varying weather conditions from calm to stormy.
 Also adjustable is time of day and season allowing for any lighting situation.

-It is the ability to use actual locations with corresponding charts that makes the interactive training environment more real to the student and enables the simulator to be used in the advanced grade classes of Seamanship, Piloting and Advanced Piloting for illustrating and practicing basic navigation exercises while enhancing charting skills.
-Since the built-in chart plotter can be removed from the user interface at the press of a button while maintaining the instrumentation information bar (which contains such information as COG, SOG, heading and depth), the ability to perform dead reckoning navigation can become a more ‘real’ part of the classroom exercises.
-Additionally, because any weather condition, such as wind and time of day, rain and waves can be configured, the possible training scenarios become unlimited.
+It is the ability to use actual locations with corresponding charts that makes the interactive training environment more real to the student and enables the simulator to be used in the advanced grade classes of Seamanship, Piloting and Advanced Piloting.
+The instrumentation bar (which contains such information as COG, SOG, heading and depth), the ability to perform dead reckoning navigation can become a more realistic part of the classroom exercise.
+Because any weather condition, such as wind and time of day, rain and waves can be configured, the possible become almost unlimited.

 Custom Simulator Scenarios

-One of the most powerful functions available in the MuVIT platform is the ability to build custom scenarios.
+One of the most useful functions available in the MuVIT platform is the ability to build custom scenarios.
 In order to use this function, a separate program called the Mission Editor is included.
-Using the Mission Editor, you can set the same criteria as in the Free Roam mode with additional operational characteristics such as waypoints, weather that changes as the scenario progresses, autonomous vessels, and criteria for success.
+Using the Mission Editor, you can set the same criteria as in the Free Roam mode with additional capabilities such as waypoints, weather that changes as the scenario progresses, autonomous vessels, and criteria for success.

 With a bit of practice, instructors can easily develop docking exercises, vessel priority exercises with meeting, overtaking and crossing scenarios as well as dealing with commercial traffic.
-One strength to the Mission Editor is the ability to choose how many and the types of the 24 vessels that will interact with the training vessel.
-Instructors also define the specific routes that these interacting vessels follow thus allowing for the creation of sophisticated exercises.
-Customized missions make it possible for students to practice handling and maneuvering a vessel under various conditions in close quarters and on the open water while complying with the rules of the road.
+One useful feature of the Mission Editor is the ability to choose how many and the types of vessels that will interact with the training vessel.
+Instructors also define the specific routes that these vessels follow thus allowing for the creation of sophisticated exercises.